The new year is the perfect time to take stock of your life.

 Check out a Harley-Davidson® Riding Academy or the Motorcycle Safety Foundation website to see what's available in your area.

-Whether you are ATGATT (all the gear all the time) or just pop on a helmet, it's essential to not skimp on your motorcycle gear—it can save your life.
-We think it's worth investing in the best equipment you can afford because you never know when you'll need it.
+Whether you are ATGATT (all the gear all the time) or just pop on a helmet, it's essential not to skimp on your motorcycle gear—it can save your life.
+We think investing in the best equipment you can afford is worth it because you never know when you'll need it.

 Breakthroughs in technology mean that armor from makers like D30 and SAS-TEC is ultra-light, ultra-strong, and fits under regular clothing.
 Helmets, too, are getting lighter and stronger every year.
 Wearable airbags are available to the public (not just for MotoGP riders!).

-The average motorcycle helmet is safe for five years of use provided it has not been dropped on the ground, been involved in an accident, and has not been cared for improperly.
+The average motorcycle helmet can be safe for up to five years of use provided it has not been dropped on the ground, involved in an accident, or cared for improperly.